 The KRAS alleles have different mutagenic origins.

 One potential explanation for the distinct allelic frequencies across cancer types is that tissue-specific mutational processes determine the frequency distribution.
-To explore this hypothesis, we elucidated the active mutational processes in the tumor samples using mutational signatures26 (Supplementary Tables 4 and 5; the signature numbers refer to those in the catalog published by Alexandrov et al. 27).
+To explore this hypothesis, we elucidated the active mutational processes in the tumor samples using mutational signatures26 (Supplementary Data 4 and 5; the signature numbers refer to those in the catalog published by Alexandrov et al. 27).
 Briefly, all single-nucleotide mutations can be represented by the combination of the six possible base substitutions (C>T, C>A, C>G, T>A, T>C, T>G) and all possible 3’ and 5’ flanking bases.
 This composes a mutational spectrum with 96 different trinucleotide contexts.
 We computed the spectrum of mutational signatures in the whole exome and whole genome sequencing data using non-negative matrix factorization and measured in each sample using non-negative least squares regression (see Methods; Supplementary Fig. 1a and b).

 As expected, the distributions of the levels of each mutational signature were highly variable across tumor types.
 The most common in COAD, MM, and PAAD, were the “clock-like” single base substitution (SBS) signatures SBS1 and SBS5 (Fig 1c, Supplementary Fig. 1c), which are believed to accumulate with age 28.
 LUAD was uniquely enriched for a mutational signature of exogenous cause, tobacco smoke carcinogens (SBS4).
 Within each cancer type, the relative abundance of the mutational signatures was generally consistent across tumor samples, regardless of the KRAS allele (Fig. 1c).
 One exception was for cancers with microsatellite instability (MSI), in which defective DNA mismatch repair and other related signatures dominated (Supplementary Fig. 1a and b).
 Some instances of differential mutational signature composition between tumor samples with different KRAS alleles were identified, though they tended to be differences in magnitude of the signatures, not their presence or absence (Supplementary Fig. 2).
 Thus, for each cancer, the allelic frequency of KRAS was not caused primarily by distinct compositions of mutational processes in individual tumors.